 - 42. The scope of the Secondment Regulations temporarily maintained in force by decision A/1/DC/5 was limited to "staff employed by a Member of the Preparatory Commission in its public administration and seconded by the Member to the Preparatory Commission so that the Preparatory Commission can use their expertise".
 The expression "public administration" was defined in Regulation 1.2 as "all State administrative services at central, federal and regional level, comprising ministries, government and parliament services, the courts, central banks, and the administrative services of local authorities, as well as the decentralized administrative services of the State and of such authorities." - 43.
-When the Governance and Legal Committee considered the question of whether seconding entities should be restricted to governments and the public sector, or be open to other sources, including the private sector, one delegation opposed the principle of opening secondment to sources other than public administrations but it appears that the more general view was that, regardless of the nature of the entity releasing an individual for service with the Agency, strong safeguards were required to protect the Agency against conflicts of interest.
+When the Governance and Legal Committee considered the question of whether seconding entities should be restricted to governments and the public sector, or be open to other sources, including the private sector, reservations were expressed concerning the removal of restrictions on the source of personnel provided to the Agency by outside sources.
+However, the more general view was that the Agency should have access to the expertise it needs, regardless of the nature of the entity releasing an individual for service with the Agency, provided that strong safeguards were put into place to protect the Agency against conflicts of interest.